 We proposed a regularization approach to add an auxiliary measurement (e.g. B1) error-sensitivity component to the CRLB in our optimization algorithm.
-An alternative approach could have been to do a formal statistical analysis of the error propagation in the CRLB instead as the optimization algorithm condition.
+An alternative approach could have been to do a formal statistical analysis of the error propagation using the CRLB instead as the optimization algorithm condition.
 Lankford and Does (29) recently presented such a treatment in the context of T2 mapping.
-Their statistical analysis of the error propagation from parameter constraints demonstrated that, under certain circumstances, it can be beneficial to include a B1 measurement for multi-echo T2 mapping.
-Although not designed as a protocol optimization condition, it may be possible to adapt the theory presented in their work to do so.
-Their framework was presented to be generalizable to other quantitative techniques that require auxiliary measurements, however it was only derived for a single parameter constraint.
+Their statistical analysis of the error propagation from parameter constraints demonstrated that, under certain circumstances, it may be beneficial to include a B1 measurement for multi-echo T2 mapping.
+Their framework was presented to be generalizable to other quantitative techniques that require auxiliary measurements such as qMT, however their analysis was only developed for a single-level of parameter constraints.
 Although this may be applicable for a B1-error propagation analysis of qMT when using a B1-independent T1 mapping method (e.g. IR), a B1-dependent T1 mapping method (e.g. VFA) complicates the error propagation analysis beyond what is presented in Lankford and Does, as there are two interacting constraints within the qMT model (B1 and T1(B1)).
-In contrast, one benefit of our regularized optimization approach is in its conceptual simplicity and ease of implementation, and could be easily adapted to optimized for other (or additional) auxiliary measurement, such as B0 and T1.
-Nonetheless, a formal propagation of error analysis would likely be a good choice to compare the sensitivity to errors in constraints between different qMT fitting models (as discussed above), and should be explored in future work.
+In contrast, one benefit the approach we presented here is in its conceptual simplicity and ease of implementation for this case.
+Nonetheless, a formal propagation of error analysis would likely be a good choice moving forward to compare the sensitivity to errors in constraints between different qMT fitting models, as discussed above.